Delaware Economic Development Authority

 DECISION AND ORDER CONCERNING THE REGULATIONS

-Having found that the proposed changes to the regulations are not necessary as outlined herein, the Authority elects not to repeal the Regulation as proposed; therefore, no changes in this Regulation will become effective ten days following publication of this order in the Delaware Register of Regulations in February 2017 and this Regulation will have full force and effect.
+Having found that the proposed changes to the regulations are necessary as outlined herein, the Authority finds that the repeal of the Regulation shall be adopted as final in the form as proposed.
+The exact text of the repeal of the regulation as appeared in the Delaware Register of Regulations is attached to this order.
+These changes will become effective ten days following publication of this order in the Delaware Register of Regulations in February 2017.

 IT IS SO ORDERED this 5th day of January 2017 by the Delaware Economic Development Authority.

 478 Neighborhood Assistance Act Tax Credit Program Regulation

 This regulation is promulgated under the authority granted by 30 Del.C. §2004 to the Secretary of DHSS, the Director of DEDO, and the TAB to make regulations for the approval or disapproval of Applications from Business Firms for the NAA Credit.
 The Act, administered by DHSS, DEDO & TAB, is the Neighborhood Assistance Act, 30 Del.
 C. §§2001 – 2007.
 The Act is designed to encourage both Contributions by Business Firms to Neighborhood Organizations, Community Development Corporations and Community-Based Development Organizations performing Community Service and offering Neighborhood Assistance and the direct operation by Business Firms of Programs for the provision of Job Training, Education, Community Services, Crime Prevention Housing and Economic Development to benefit individuals living in Impoverished Areas.